tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #2 Configuration.md

     }
     ```

-7. Run the following command to create an instance of Spring Cloud Config Server with settings from config.json **note: service instance name and plan may be different depending on platform/operator configuration**
+8. Run the following command to create an instance of Spring Cloud Config Server with settings from config.json **note: service instance name and plan may be different depending on platform/operator configuration**

+    Spring Cloud Configuration Server 2.x

     ```bat
-    cf create-service p-config-server standard myConfigServer-mk -c .\config.json
+    cf create-service p-config-server standard myConfigServer-{initials} -c .\config.json
     ```

-8. You are ready to now “push” your application.
+    Spring Cloud Configuration Server 3.x

+    ```bat
+    cf create-service p.config-server standard myConfigServer-{initials} -c .\config.json
+    ```

+9. Once your service has been successfully created you are ready to now “push” your application.
+To check the status of your service run the command `cf services` find your service by name and ensure it's Last Operation status is listed as Create Succeeded.
 Edit the manifest.yml file to add a services section (under the env section) that will automatically bind our application to the config server instance we just created.

     ```yml
     ...